 Wear whatever you feel comfortable and confident in!
 We provide work aprons, but will trust your judgement in knowing you signed up for a DIY class.

 How many people will be in the workshop?

 Our group size depends on the complexity, popularity, and event time for the project.
 Some classes have a maximum of 6 attendees and others 24.

 Yes, we encourage it!
 If you plan to attend a workshop with a small group, we suggest one individual purchases the tickets.
 If paying separately, please call/email us to ensure you are seated together.
 If you have a larger group, or want to host a private event, click HERE to learn more.

 May I tag along with friends and watch the workshop/May I bring my significant other?

-Each workshop attendee needs to be a ticket holder, but some of our workshops are meant for two.
+Each workshop attendee needs to be a ticket holder, but some of our workshops and projects are meant for two.
 Here are the current workshops with ticket options for pairs: